Clare Crockett

-Sister Clare Maria of the Trinity and the Heart of Mary (born Clare Theresa Crockett; 14 November 1982 – 16 April 2016) was a Catholic nun and former actress from Northern Ireland.
+Sister Clare Maria of the Trinity and the Heart of Mary, S.H.M. (born Clare Theresa Crockett; 14 November 1982 – 16 April 2016) was an Irish Catholic religious sister and former actress from Northern Ireland.

 Early life

 Clare Crockett was born in Derry in Northern Ireland.
-As a young child she loved singing, writing stories and reciting poetry.
-In secondary school she was most passionate about literature and theater.
+As a young child she loved to act and be with her friends.
+In secondary school she was most passionate about literature and theatre.
 She was a very lively student and played the class clown at times.
 She joined an acting agency at 14 and got her first job at 15.
-She worked as a theater actor, writer and director, and as a TV presenter for Channel 4.
+She worked as a theatre actor, writer and director, and as a TV presenter for Channel 4, and was offered a position at Nickelodeon which she turned down.
 She was a self-confessed wild child during her teenage years and loved to go partying.
-She wanted to become an actress after landing a small role in the Jimmy McGovern film Sunday, about Bloody Sunday in 1972 in Crockett's native Derry.
+She wanted to be an actress from a very young age, and landed a small part in the 2002 film Sunday, about the events of Bloody Sunday in Derry in 1972.

-Conversion
+Call to religious life

-After a religious experience in Spain on Good Friday 2000 she felt called to religious life.
+After a religious experience in Spain on Good Friday 2000, she felt called to religious life.
 She felt confirmation of her call in the months afterwards, including from a priest at World Youth Day 2000 who told her surprising details of her childhood.
 During her final school year she felt torn between her worldly life and her call to vocation, and her worldly life seemed to be winning out.
 However, further religious experiences and the continued feeling of having a call helped convince her.
-In summer 2001 she went back to the convent of the Servant Sisters of the Home of the Mother in Spain, where she took the name Sister Clare Maria of the Trinity and the Heart of Mary.
+In summer 2001 she went back to the convent of the Servant Sisters of the Home of the Mother (S.H.M.) in Spain, where she took the name Sister Clare Maria of the Trinity and the Heart of Mary.

 Life as a religious sister

 She worked in Spain, the United States and Ecuador, doing pastoral care duties, hospital chaplaincy, teaching and missionary outreach.
-She was well-known for her great interpersonal skills and was much loved by her colleagues and pupils.
-As part of her work, she voiced the character of Lucy in the children's series "Hi Lucy" that aired on EWTN for many years.
+She was known for her interpersonal skills and was much loved by her pupils.
+As part of her work, she voiced the character of Lucy in the children's series "Hi Lucy" which aired on EWTN for many years.

+It was still showing as "Lucy and Friends" on their Europe and Asia-Pacific TV channels as of May 2023.

-Death
+Death and legacy

 On 16 April 2016, while she was playing the guitar and singing with her companions, the house where she was staying collapsed due to the 2016 Ecuador earthquake.
 Hours later she was found lifeless under the rubble.
 She died due to multiple injuries in Playa Prieta, a community of Riochico, Portoviejo, Ecuador.

-Her remains were flown from Ecuador two weeks after her death back to her home town of Derry and were laid to rest in the new area of the City Cemetery on Lone Moor Road.
+Her remains were flown from Ecuador two weeks after her death back to her home town of Derry and were buried in the new area of the City Cemetery on Lone Moor Road, at her funeral, she was described as an "inspirational example of womanhood".

-Since her death, the story of her life has become known to many and she has been an inspiration for her womanhood and for her exceptional commitment to her vocation.